danamusleh5/pdsnd_github/README.md

 - Total and average trip duration
 - User statistics (user type, gender, birth year)

-### Requirements
-To run this program, you will need the following Python libraries:

 ### Credits
 This project is inspired by and based on the Udacity Data Science program.
 Special thanks to **Udacity** for providing the course content and resources that helped shape the foundation of this project.